AutomotiveAIChallenge/aichallenge-documentation-2024/docs/index.en.md

 ## Challenges

 The racing kart will drive around a circuit course and compete for the time it takes to complete a set number of laps.
-Although the cars will be driving alone this time, in the future they will be driving together with others.
+Although the karts will be driving alone this time, in the future they will be driving together with others.
 Therefore, there is a challenge to avoid virtual objects placed on the course.